mohammedgqudah/terminal-markup/README.md

   - [ ] detect which component was clicked based on cords (focus)

 ## Known Issues
-- The auto calculated width is +1 if the Static includes inline elements.
+- `Text` removes the last character